gracoes/little-java/advices.md

 6. When designing visitor protocols for many different types, create a unifying protocol using *Object*

 7. When extending a class, use overriding to enrich its functionality.

+8. If a datatype may have to be extended, be foward looking and use a constructor-like (overridable) method so that visitors can be extended, too